Top 10 Wettest Places on Earth by Annual Rainfall

 Cherrapunji - India

-Located just 15 kilometres away from Mawsynram is the town of Cherrapunji in India.
-It receives the second most rainfall in the world, which is no less than 11,777 millimetres annually.
+Located just 15 kilometers from Mawsynram is the town of Cherrapunji in India.
+It receives the second most rainfall in the world, which is no less than 11,777 millimeters annually.
 This fact makes it the second wettest place on this planet.
 Due to its altitude, the monsoon winds bring a lot of rain to this region.
 This place is tremendously beautiful, so if you want to visit it, don’t forget to bring rain clothing and items.

 3. Tutendo – Colombia